thosgood/this-weeks-finds/markdown/101-151/week143.md

 Telescope, designed to study γ-ray bursters and the like, and also the Alpha Magnetic Spectrometer, designed to search for antimatter in space.
-But there are also a bunch of interesting projects that are still basically just a twinkle in someone's eye\....
+But there are also a bunch of interesting projects that are still basically just a twinkle in someone's eye....

 For example: OWL, the Orbiting Wide-Angle Light Collector, a pair of satellites that would trace the paths of super-high-energy cosmic rays